Controller Implementation¶

 Note

-For more information on the SimpleController class, please refer to “src/SimpleControllerPlugin/library/SimpleController.h”, which defines this class in the source archive.
-Also, please refer to Tip: About the definition of the SimpleController class at the end of this section.
+For details about the SimpleController class, please refer to “src/SimpleControllerPlugin/library/SimpleController.h” which defines this class in the source archive.
+Also refer to Supplement: About SimpleController Class Definition at the end of this section.

-The SimpleControllerIO object passed as an io argument to the above initialize function is an object that contains the requisite information for I/O between the controller and robot.
-Below, we refer to this object as an “IO object.”
+The SimpleControllerIO type object passed as the argument io to the initialize function above is an object that handles information necessary for input/output between the controller and robot.
+We will call this object the “IO object” below.

-This class inherits the ControllerIO class.
-Some of the functions defined in the ControllerIO class are below; these can be used to implement the controller as you see fit.
+This class inherits from ControllerIO.
+The functions defined in the ControllerIO class include the following, which can be used for controller implementation:

 Body* body()